seydx/homebridge-camera-ui/README.md

 ### Notifications

 All motion events as well as system messages can be viewed here.
-Each notification has one or more labels to better catagorize them.
+Each notification has one or more labels to better categorize them.
 The filter function can also be used to filter the notifications as desired.

 <img src="https://github.com/SeydX/camera.ui/blob/master/images/browser/notifications.png" align="center" alt="camera.ui">